goinvo/goinvo.com/src/case-studies/mass-snap.md

 Our project aimed to make this first step welcoming rather than prohibitive through a redesign of the online application.
 The redesign, conducted by the trio of MA DTA, Conduent, and GoInvo, focused on a mobile-first, non-intimidating, accessible, and quick service with multiple language options.
 Although the application is just one part of the whole, it serves as a key entry point for those in need.
 The ultimate goal was to increase food security for MA residents by making the SNAP application process accessible and approachable for all.

 ### Results
-We designed an application that’s fully compliant with [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) and [508 accessibility standards](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-section-508-standards/section-508-standards/), and currently in use in Massachusetts.

 <span class="text--uppercase text--gray text--bold text--spacing">Time:</span> 2 designers for 12 weeks, 2 engineers for 10 weeks<br/>
 <span class="text--uppercase text--gray text--bold text--spacing">Tags:</span> Public health & policy